 Hirschler on Campus

-Hirschler’s Recruiting Committee is charged with selecting summer clerks, running the summer program and, ultimately, making recommendations to the Board of Directors about permanent hiring decisions.
-The Recruiting Committee is currently composed of:
+Hirschler’s Recruiting Committee is responsible for selecting summer clerks, overseeing the summer program and, ultimately, making recommendations to the Board of Directors about full-time hiring decisions.

-Lisa Hedrick (Hiring Officer), Nate Story (Recruiting Vice Chair), Myrna Rooks (Director of Legal Recruiting), Kristen Burgers, Frank Cragle, Brian Daly, Laura Lee Garrett, Josh Kelly, Dave Lionberger, Kristin Shields, and Rod Simmons.
+Lisa Hedrick (Hiring Officer), Nate Story (Recruiting Vice Chair), Ambika Biggs, Andrew Clark, Brian Jackson, Brittany Falabella, Janie Rhoads, Brian Daly, Josh Kelly, Dave Lionberger, Kristin Shields, Andrea Marafatsos, Rod Simmons, and Lauren Deacon.

-The Recruiting Committee only recruits the highest caliber students who excel in their academic and personal lives.
+Our Recruiting Committee recruits only the highest caliber students.
 Hirschler looks for students with diverse backgrounds and experiences who can offer meaningful contributions to the firm’s collaborative approach to providing legal services to sophisticated clients.
-Successful summer clerks will demonstrate their ability to take initiative, think critically and propose creative solutions to client problems.
+Successful summer clerks will demonstrate their ability to take initiative, think critically and propose creative solutions to client challenges.

 Where you spend your summer is an important decision, and we want you to be well informed.
 Here we answer some of the frequently asked questions we receive about our program.